MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 Source document codes are general in nature, and are useful for tracking the type of journal or entry you should examine for more information about a transaction.
-They don’t indicate which journal a given transaction appears on, however.
-Source document codes are particularly useful if you’re entering all transactions in General Ledger because you can assign a source document code that identifies the type of transaction you’re entering.
+They don't indicate which journal a given transaction appears on, however.
+Source document codes are particularly useful if you're entering all transactions in General Ledger because you can assign a source document code that identifies the type of transaction you're entering.
 For example, you might use the source document code GJ if the transaction represents a general journal entry.
-You’ll find that source document codes are more flexible, but may be less precise, than audit trail codes.
+You'll find that source document codes are more flexible, but may be less precise, than audit trail codes.

 Microsoft Dynamics GP provides a limited number of commonly used source